sils-webinfo/movie/README.md

 #movie#

 ##movie resources##
+'
-'- The list of movies ordered alphabetically by their names
+- The list of movies ordered alphabetically by their names
 - The list of actors appeared in the movies
 - The list of genres
 - The list of directors
 - The list of countries
 - The list of languages
 - A single movie
-- A list of movies that match some search criteria.'
+- A list of movies that match some search criteria.
+'

 ##ID attribute values##
 - *movies*- Applied to a DIV tag.
 The list of movies in this representation.
 This list may contian only one movie.